To nominate for election as a councillor, a person:

 The Victorian Electoral Commission also provides a comprehensive candidate information kit that describes the election process and timelines.
 The kit also explains the requirements of becoming a candidate and includes forms to be completed by candidates.

 The local government peak bodies Municipal Association of Victoria and Victorian Local Governance Association often also conduct information sessions for potential councillors in the months leading up to an election.

 The Victorian Electoral Commission website contains information about council elections, including candidates’ handbooks, which detail the requirements of being a candidate.

 Candidates for council elections must adhere to certain key dates and conditions.

 To stand as a candidate a person needs to be an eligible voter in the local government area.
 Entitlement date (57 days before election day) is important for a candidate because it’s the last chance a person has to be correctly enrolled to vote.

-Not less than 40 days or more than 60 days before an election, the Returning Officer must give public notice of the election and call for nominations to fill the vacant positions.
+Not less than 40 days before an election, the Election Manager must give public notice of the election and call for nominations to fill the vacant positions.

 Candidates must be nominated by 12 noon on the day that is 32 days before the election day.

 The election day is the last Saturday in October.

 Completed ballot papers must be posted by 6pm on the day before the election day and they must be received by the Election Manager by 12 noon on the Friday after the election day.